 The home market effect shows a relationship between a country’s market size and industrial specialization and is considered a central tenet of the New Trade Theory.

-• The home market effect is an international trade hypothesis that looks at the causal effect of the cross-country differences in demand.
+The home market effect is an international trade hypothesis that examines the causal effect of cross-country differences in demand.

-• The majority of empirical studies that used real-world data to test the home market effect confirm the hypothesis that higher demand for a specific product at home tends to increase the sales of the same product abroad and that this effect can make that country a net seller of the product.
+The majority of empirical studies that used real-world data to test the home market effect confirm the hypothesis that higher demand for a product at home tends to increase its sales abroad and that this effect can make that country a net seller of the product.

 Understanding the Home Market Effect

-The home market effect described the large country’s habit of specializing in sectors with high economies of scale and shows a proportional relationship between a country’s share of world products and its share of world demand for the same products.
-It describes the tendency for large countries to focus on exporting products bearing high trade costs in terms of economies of scale and transport costs.
+The home market effect describes the tendency of large countries to specialize in sectors with high economies of scale and shows a proportional relationship between a country’s share of world output and its share of world demand for those products.
+It describes the tendency for large countries to focus on exporting products that incur high trade costs due to economies of scale and transport costs.

-At the same time, it is economically viable to establish production in an area that exhibits high sales of the product in the presence of transport costs.
+At the same time, it is economically viable to establish production in an area with high product sales, even in the presence of transport costs.

 The home market effect considers larger or richer countries as the monopolies of large production bases because of (1) higher demand for the product; and (2) higher gross domestic product.
 The pattern is based on the market effect of high-population or rich countries.